-Uptown Phoenix has a wonderful little cluster of homes, businesses, and restaurants that's not quite Dreamy Draw, and, now, not quite the Seventh Street dining corridor.
+Uptown Phoenix has a wonderful little cluster of homes, businesses, and restaurants that's not quite Dreamy Draw, and not quite the Seventh Street dining corridor.
 It's the Madison neighborhood along 12th Street, 16th Street, and State Route 51, just north of Missouri Avenue and south of Northern Avenue.
-Restaurants range from classic Phoenix staples like Texaz and Feeney's to quick lunch spots like George's Kitchen and Los Taquitos.
-Let's dig in.
+Restaurants include classic Phoenix staples like Texaz and Feeney's and quick lunch spots like George's Kitchen and Los Taquitos.
+Let's explore.

 The Human Bean6502 North 16th Street